RainaBatwing/pinknet/README.md

 #### Stream Setup

 Streams must be fully setup before any chunks can be transmitted.
 This is done via RPC using a msgpack extension.
-Extension code is 0x1 and data is a uint8, uint16be, or uint32be integer containing a unique `stream_id` number. `stream_id` can be transmitted again to reference the same stream, and can be reused for a new stream once a `stream.close` notification has been sent and acked by either peer.
+Extension code is 0x1 and data is a uint8, uint16be, or uint32be integer containing a unique `stream_id` number. `stream_id` can be transmitted again to reference the same stream, and can be reused for a new stream once a `stream.close` or `stream.end` notification has been sent and acked as described in **Stream Closing**. `stream_id` numbers must be unique in only one direction.

-Peers opening a new stream may pick stream_ids with any scheme, randomly or sequentially, as a number whose least significant bit is equal to 'order'.
-New streams may reuse previous stream_ids once they are confirmed to be fully closed: when `stream.close` has been acked successfully. stream_id numbers must be unique in only one direction.

-Streams can be included in RPC requests and responses, but shouldn't be used in notifications or pulses.
+Streams can be included in RPC requests and responses, but  be used in notifications or pulses.

 #### Stream Closing